Facebook unveils Horizon Workrooms for remote co-working in VR

 Getting started

 If you’re the first of your colleagues to try Workrooms, you can sign up to create a new Workrooms team at workrooms.com.
 And if your colleagues are already using Workrooms, they can send you an email invite to join their existing Workrooms team.
-You’ll need to agree to the

-terms, confirm that you’re 18 years or older, and choose a name to display in Workrooms.
+You’ll need to agree to the terms, confirm that you’re 18 years or older, and choose a name to display in Workrooms.

 Once you’ve created an account, you can download and install Horizon Workrooms from the Oculus Store on your Quest 2, then follow the instructions in the app to pair your headset to your account and get started.

 I happened to be in such a rush that I was standing up in my living room when I created my “virtual desk” using my hand controllers.
 I basically had to draw the safe space first.
 Then I had to indicate where the desk was and how high it was.
-I did this part quickly and so when I showed up at the meeting, people noticed I was sitting inside a chair, rather than sitting at a virtual table like everyone else.
+I did this part quickly, and so when I showed up at the meeting, people noticed I was sitting inside a chair, rather than sitting at a virtual table like everyone else.
 Lebeau had to explain why I looked the way I did to everyone else.
 I felt a bit sheepish.

 Safety and privacy in Workrooms